 How long does a Honda Alternator last?

 - The average life span of an Alternator is about 6 to 10 years.
-It depends on how many miles the vehicle is driven regularly and how many aftermarket accessories the owner have installed, which may cause the alternator to work overtime.
+It depends on how many miles the vehicle is driven regularly and how many aftermarket accessories the owner has installed, which may cause the alternator to work overtime.

 How to test an alternator?